High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Introduction

 \vss

-In the particular case, when $a_{ij}$ are given by real independent Gaussian random variables, the the family $\{A^{(n)}\}$ is referred to as the Gaussian Orthogonal Ensemble abbreviated as GOE.
-The corresponding ensemble of hermitian random matrices is known as the Gaussian Unitary Ensemble (GUE) \cite{M}.
-In these cases the variance of the diagonal elements $a_{ii}$ is different with respect to those of the random matrices studied by E. Wigner.
+In the particular case, when $a_{ij}$ are given by real jointly independent \mbox{Gaussian} random variables, the family $\{A^{(n)}\}$ is referred to as to the Gaussian Orthogonal Ensemble abbreviated as GOE; the corresponding ensemble of hermitian random matrices is known as the Gaussian Unitary Ensemble (GUE) \cite{M}.
+In these cases the variance of the diagonal elements $a_{ii}$ is slightly different with respect to those of the random matrices studied by E. Wigner.

 The famous Tracy-Widom law says that the probability distribution of the maximal eigenvalue of GOE matrices converges, when rescaled, to a probability distribution known as the Tracy-Widom distribution \cite{TW}